sanskrit/raw_etexts_english/blogs/manasataramgini/2017-08-20_the-meru-and-narayae1b987as-cows-words-and-fractals.md

 +++
-title = "The Meru and Nārāyaṇa’s cows: Words andxa0fractals"
+title = "The Meru and Nārāyaṇa’s cows: Words and fractals"

 +++
 The fractals described herein are based on and inspired by the work of